Cinema of Venezuela: The Golden Age: Development of film identity (1970s–1980s)

 In the World Cinema: Critical Approaches anthology, it is said that whilst "Venezuelan cinema began sporadically in the 1950s[, it] only emerged as a national-cultural movement in the mid-1970s" when it gained state support and auteurs could produce work.
 International co-productions with Latin America and Spain continued into this era and beyond, and Venezuelan films of this time were counted among the works of New Latin American Cinema.
 This period is known as Venezuela's Golden Age of cinema, having massive popularity even though it was a time of much social and political upheaval.

-Filmmakers such as Mauricio Walerstein, Franco Rubartelli, Jorge Sanjinés, Alberto Monteagudo, and Félix Nakamura migrate to Venezuela.
+Filmmakers such as Mauricio Walerstein, Franco Rubartelli, Jorge Sanjinés, Pablo de la Barra, Joseph Novoa, Alberto Monteagudo, Manuel de Pedro, Ugo Ulive, and Félix Nakamura migrate to Venezuela.

 In 1973, the film When I want to cry, I don't cry directed by Mauricio Walerstein, based on the novel by Miguel Otero Silva, achieves an unprecedented success at the box office, which begins a boom of the so-called New Venezuelan Cinema, a current of social cinema very famous in the 1970s and whose maximum exponents would be, in addition to Walerstein, Román Chalbaud and Clemente de la Cerda.

 One of the most famous Venezuelan films, even to date, is the 1976 film Soy un delincuente by Clemente de la Cerda, which won the Special Jury Prize at the 1977 Locarno International Film Festival.
 Soy un delincuente was one of nine films for which the state gave substantial funding to produce, made in the year after the Venezuelan state began giving financial support to cinema in 1975.
 The support likely came from increased oil wealth in the early 1970s, and the subsequent 1973 credit incentive policy.
 At the time of its production the film was the most popular film in the country, and took a decade to be usurped from this position, even though it was only one in a string of films designed to tell social realist stories of struggle in the 1950s and '60s.